clusterio/clusterio/docs/developing-for-clusterio.md

 with the save patcher, though it's also possible to make stand alone modules that are loaded into the game if you don't need the capabilites of the plugin system.
-The save patcher puts modules into the `modules` folder of the Factorio save and adds code to `control.lua` to load the modules by requiring it and passing the result of the require call to the `add_lib` function of the event_handler lib.
-See the section on the [event_handler interface](#event_handler-interface) for a detailed description on how the event_handler lib works.
+The save patcher puts modules into the `modules` folder of the Factorio save and adds code to `control.lua` to load the module according to the `load` and `require` options to the module.json file.

 Stand alone modules are placed into the modules folder of Clusterio, plugin modules are located in the module folder of the plugin.
 In